 SCIPs are subject to a special rate to partly fund the delivery of the project and to establish ownership of the centre improvements.
 In the first stage of the project, SCIPs are launched to property owners.
 They only proceed to design development, wider community consultation and construction in locations where there is majority property owner support for the SCIP and the payment of a Benefitted Area special rate.

 In locations where SCIPs proceed; Council pays the upfront costs to plan, design and build the SCIP and recoups a percentage of the costs from property owners via a Special Benefitted Area Rate.
-The special rate is repaid over a ten year period as part of the quarterly rates bill, starting in the financial year following completion of construction.
+The special rate is repaid over a ten-year period as part of the quarterly rates bill, starting in the financial year following the completion of construction.
 There is no adjustment for CPI or any interest charged on the special rate.

 SCIPs involve extensive consultation with the community to ensure that the end result is a reflection of the characteristics and needs of the local community.
 The community is involved in the planning and design process to ensure a sense of ownership and to identify what is important to those who work in or use each local centre.

-SCIPs take approximately 18 months to complete an average sized centre.
+SCIPs take approximately 18 months to complete an average-sized centre.
 In the first phase of the project, Council works with property owners to gain their support.
 Once supported, Council forms a Community Representative Group or CRG to work on the planning and design of the project.
-The CRG is made up of a broad cross section of the community and plays an important role by providing local knowledge, input into the design and feedback from the local community.
+The CRG is made up of a broad cross-section of the community and plays an important role by providing local knowledge, input into the design and feedback from the local community.
 The CRG includes property owners, local businesses, community groups and residents.
 This broad range of members assists with delivering a design that covers the broad range of competing needs in a centre.